opsd-io/contribution/docs/terraform_modules.md

 * `examples/` - directory for examples of using this module.
 Each example should be placed in separate subdirectory.
   The example directory should have README file that explains what this example is about.

+## Terraform files

+Terraform files must use UTF-8 encoding without BOM, Unix-line line endings (LF).
+Indent with two spaces, not tabs.
+No whitespaces at line endings.
+Newline at end of file is mandatory.

+Remember to `terraform fmt` - before committing your code.
+It is also adviced to check code syntax and conventions with `tflint`.
+Both tools are automatically called by `pre-commit` hooks and their status is also validated in pull request checks.

+## Naming objects

+Every variable, resource, module invocation and output must use snake case - only lower case, each space is replaced by an underscore (`_`) character.
+The names of variables and outputs as a interface of module must be descriptive and straightforward to understand.
+The names of resources, as an internal thing might be less clear, as long as they stay meaningful.

 ## Input variables

 ```hcl